Key Takeaways

 Sort the keywords by search volume and delete those with too low search volume.

-Feel free to sort them into folders now or mark some of the keywords as your favorite.
-This will make it easier for you to keep an eye on rank fluctuations and compare to how your competitors are doing.
+Feel free to sort them into folders now or mark some of the keywords as your favorites.
+This will make it easier for you to keep an eye on rank fluctuations and compare how your competitors are doing.

 You can add keywords to folders and group by target landing page, search intent, subject, or whatever structure fits you.